 “You might get one, some day.
 Though I do warn you, it can be dusty.”
 She eyed his fine dark suit coat and light breeches.
 “You’re liable to stain your clothes, I warn you.”

 “I’ll make a bargain with you.
 If you allow me to change your mind about Nottingham, I’ll let you show me around Texas and New Mexico.”

 Vesta nodded.
 “Agreed.”
 And then, her mood plummeted as a thread of homesickness washed through her.
 “I don’t know that we’ll ever be going back.”

 “What did bring you out here?”
 Mrs. Colchester asked.

 “What?”
 Vesta and her father looked at each other.

 The plump woman plucked at the lace decorating her sleeve.
 “You and your daughter speak so highly of the place I wonder why you accepted our invitation at all.”

-Get the book today in ebook or paperback:
+Get the book today in ebook, paperback, or audiobook: